wavemaker/docs/learn/react-native/right-to-left-support.md

 ---

-import basespinner-ltr from '/learn/assets/react-native/basespinner-ltr.png';
+import basespinnerltr from '/learn/assets/react-native/basespinner-ltr.png';
-import basespinner-rtl from '/learn/assets/react-native/basespinner-rtl.png';
+import basespinnerrtl from '/learn/assets/react-native/basespinner-rtl.png';

 Right-to-left (RTL) UI support refers to designing and developing user interfaces that accommodate languages read from right to left, such as Arabic, Hebrew, and Persian.
 Implementing RTL support involves mirroring the layout and aligning text and other components to ensure a natural and intuitive experience for users of RTL languages.